max1408/Car_Intersection/README.md

 pip install -r requirements.txt
 ```

-Obviously you need also your favorite deeplearning framework to train agent.
+Obviously you need also your favorite deeplearning framework to train an agent.
 (Make sure you did install box2d).
 If you are still in trouble try:

 ```